Avira Password Manager Review 2023: How Good Is It?

 Easy-to-use and intuitive apps

-Well-rounded free version which supports synchronization and doesn't have data set limits
+Well-rounded free version with syncing and no data set limits

 Excellent security